 “Too right.”
 I said.
-“One wrong step and you’ll be sliding over a cliff.”
+“One wrong step and you’ll be sliding off a cliff.”

-The distant lights of Pheriche glimmered as dusk had set in, we seemed to be the only trekkers left on the trail.
+The distant lights of Pheriche glimmered as dusk set in.
+We seemed to be the only trekkers left on the trail.
 We arrived at nightfall to a long lamplit street, deserted except for the occassional teahouse owner shutting up shop.